Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

+\paragraph{Linear programs.} The approach by \citet{hu2023predict+} specifically focuses on packing and covering LPs.
+Thus, in our first experiment, we consider a packing LP -- a fractional knapsack problem (KP) with 10 items.
+In this KP benchmark, both the item values and the item weights are unknown and must be predicted from correlated features.
+The features are synthetically generated using the procedure described by \citet{hu2023predict+}.
+This benchmark allows us to compare \ouracronym{} against a method that is best-in-class for this specific setting, which we refer to as IntOpt-C in the tables of results.

-To the best of our knowledge, \citet{hu2023predict+} is the only method specifically designed to train a predictive model via gradient descent to predict constraint parameters of linear packing and covering problems within a DFL framework.
-Consequently, we compare it (which we refer to as IntOpt-C) with our \ouracronym{} method on the fractional KP with 10 items.
-In this benchmark, the input features are the embeddings of textual problem descriptions.
-Both the item values and the item weights are unknown and must be predicted.
-We choose the same recourse action and penalty functions as in \citet{hu2023predict+}: when the solution instantiated by the prediction exceeds the capacity, items are proportionally removed until the capacity constraint is satisfied.
-If the discarded amount of item $i$ is $\Delta_i$, then the penalty for removing it is $\rho v_i \Delta_i$, where $v_i$ is the item's value.
-To assess the performance of DFL methods with highly misspecified models, we train a linear model to predict both the item weights and costs of the fractional KP.
-We consider problem configurations with a capacity of 50 and penalty coefficients, $\rho = \{ 0, 1, 2 \}$ and conduct experiments on 10 different training-validation-test splits, with proportions of respectively $80\%$, $10\%$ and $10\%$.
-All the methods are trained with stochastic gradient descent, Adam as optimizer, a learning rate of 0.005 and a batch size of 32 samples.
-The training is stopped when the validation regret (for DFL methods and \ouracronym{}) or the validation MSE (for PFL) has not improved.
-Additional results are provided in \cref{appendix:supp_res}.
+We use the same recourse action and penalty functions as in \citet{hu2023predict+}: when the solution instantiated by the prediction exceeds the capacity, the amount of each item selected is scaled down until the capacity constraint is satisfied.
+When the discarded amount of item $i$ is $\Delta_i$, the associated penalty for removing it is $\rho v_i \Delta_i$, where $v_i$ is the item's value.
+We consider problems with a capacity of 50 and penalty coefficients $\rho = \{ 0, 1, 2 \}$.
+We conduct experiments on 10 different training-validation-test splits.
+All methods are trained with Adam~\cite{kingma2014adam}, a learning rate of 0.005 and a batch size of 32 samples.
+Training is stopped when the validation regret (for DFL methods including \ouracronym{}) or the validation MSE (for PFL) has stopped improving.